AdobeDocs/experience-platform.de-DE/help/xdm/tutorials/create-schema-ui.md

 Wählen Sie das Symbol **plus (+)** neben &quot;[!DNL Loyalty Members]&quot;aus, um einen neuen Knoten in der Struktur zu erstellen.
 Dieser Knoten (in diesem Beispiel `_tenantId` genannt) stellt die Mandanten-ID Ihrer IMS-Organisation dar, der ein Unterstrich vorangestellt ist.
 Das Vorhandensein der Mandanten-ID zeigt an, dass die Felder, die Sie hinzufügen, im Namensraum Ihres Unternehmens enthalten sind.

-Die Felder, die Sie hinzufügen, sind für Ihre Organisation eindeutig und werden in [!DNL Schema Registry] in einem bestimmten Bereich gespeichert, der nur für Ihre Organisation zugänglich ist.
-Felder, die Sie definieren, müssen Ihrem Mandanten-Namespace immer hinzugefügt werden, um Kollisionen mit Namen anderer Standardklassen, Feldgruppen, Datentypen und Felder zu verhindern.
+In other words, the fields you are adding are unique to your organization and are going to be saved in the [!DNL Schema Registry] in a specific area accessible only to your organization.
+Fields you define must always be added to your tenant namespace to prevent collisions with names from other standard classes, field groups, data types, and fields.

-Innerhalb dieses Namensraum-Knotens befindet sich ein &quot;[!UICONTROL Neues Feld]&quot;.
+Inside that namespaced node is a &quot;[!UICONTROL New Field]&quot;.
 Dies ist der Anfang der Feldergruppe &quot;[!UICONTROL Loyalitätsdetails]&quot;.

 ![](../images/tutorials/create-schema/new_field_loyalty.png)